 Columbia College students may bring cars to campus.
 The College offers plenty of convenient, safe, lighted on-campus parking for registered students with a parking permit.

 Columbia College is recognized as one of the safest college campuses in the state.
+In fact, our Police Department was recognized as one of only three colleges nationwide for exemplary school safety from the School Safety Advocacy Council.
 Duty officers patrol 24/7 in vehicles, on foot, on bicycle and on Segway scooters to ensure the safety of the campus community.
 Campus police officers maintain the highest level of training and are well-equipped with state-of-the-art technology.
 In 2009, an emergency notification system (ENS) was deployed on campus to provide rapid alerts via siren/phone/email and text message in the event of any campus emergency.